U.S. national anthem kneeling protests: Background

-Kaepernick has said on numerous occasions that the sole purpose of kneeling during the national anthem is not to disrespect the military personnel at all, but rather that his goal is to use his social platform to bring topics regarding police brutality and oppression of people of color to light.
-"I am not going to get up to show pride in a country that oppresses black people and people of color."
+Kaepernick stated "I am not going to get up to show pride in a country that oppresses black people and people of color."
 Kaepernick has expressed his concerns about how his actions have been labeled as "anthem protest", since he considers this to be a diversion strategy from his critics to deviate the discussion from what really matters.
 "I am not protesting the anthem or the nation, I'm protesting organised brutality.
 To me, this is much bigger than football and it would be selfish to look the other way.
-There are bodies in the street and people getting paid leave and getting away with murder.”
+There are bodies in the street and people getting paid leave and getting away with murder."

-After Kaepernick started his campaign to create awareness about excess police brutality towards minorities, especially African-Americans, commentators have mainly shifted focus to the patriotic aspect of kneeling rather than the meaning behind it; thus weakening Kaepernick's primary goal.
-One political person that players believe completely misinterpreted the act of kneeling was former President Trump, since he repeatedly claimed that players are protesting the flag and the national anthem; however, players are for the most part protesting the lack of accountability in the judicial system, and the way police officers can easily get away with police brutality towards African-Americans.
+Critics of kneeling players characterized the movement as unpatriotic and self serving.

 Kaepernick was not able to sign a contract with any NFL team even after he opted out of his contract with the 49ers and became a free agent in 2017, presumably because of his actions of taking a knee.
 Nevertheless, even though Kaepernick was no longer on the sideline, his movement did not stop but rather gained more participants.